-

 Thomas Brown Communications is a boutique strategic communications firm built for the visual arts and cultural sector.
 Led by founder Thomas Brown, the firm offers over a decade of specialized experience in shaping narratives, elevating institutional profiles, and securing meaningful visibility for clients operating across museums, foundations, academic institutions, diplomatic organizations, galleries, and the art market.

-Brown has advised a diverse roster of clients across the U.S. and internationally—including the American Friends of the Louvre, the American-Scandinavian Foundation, Asia Society Texas, Massachusetts College of Art and Design, Moody Center for the Arts at Rice University, Tanya Bonakdar Gallery, Mendes Wood DM, Lisson Gallery, and Wave Hill.
-His campaigns have driven visibility for cultural initiatives at the United Nations, the Japan Pavilion for the 2024 Venice Biennale, Art Basel, and Frieze Art Fairs.
-Brown also collaborates with the Paris-based firm L’art en plus as a media consultant for English-language campaigns, supporting high-profile projects for clients such as Lee Ufan Arles, Fondation Louis Roederer, and Guerlain.
+Brown has advised a diverse roster of clients across the U.S. and internationally, including: American Friends of the Louvre, American-Scandinavian Foundation, Asia Society Texas, Ballroom Marfa, Clark Art Institute, Dia Art Foundation, Finnish Cultural Institute in New York, Lisson Gallery, Massachusetts College of Art and Design, Mendes Wood DM, Moody Center for the Arts at Rice University, Tanya Bonakdar Gallery, and Wave Hill, among others.
+His campaigns have driven visibility for cultural initiatives at the United Nations, the Japan Pavilion at the 2024 Venice Biennale, Art Basel, and Frieze Art Fairs.
+Brown also collaborates with the Paris-based firm L’art en plus as a media consultant for English-language campaigns, supporting high-profile projects for Lee Ufan Arles, Fondation Louis Roederer, and Guerlain.

 Brown's career began at the Calder Foundation, where he supported major exhibitions dedicated to Alexander Calder at institutions such as Tate Modern, the Grand Palais des Champs-Élysées, the Pushkin State Museum of Fine Arts, and the Whitney Museum of American Art.
 He later held key roles at agencies focused on arts and culture before founding his own practice.